 Coach Krefski’s playing career saw him start out playing Junior “A” for the Bozeman Ice Dogs (NAHL) falling just short of winning a national championship, finishing runner up in 2005-2006.
 He played 3 seasons in the North American League before attending Lindenwood University (St. Louis, Missouri) and playing 4 years for the Lindenwood Lions.
 In his freshman year he played in 22 games tailing 18 goals and 25 assists for 43 points, helping his team win the ACAH National Championship.
 He was also awarded the nation’s most valuable player that year.
 His sophomore year, they once again, won the AHCA division 1 National Championship, finishing with 46 games played, 35 goals, 34 assists for 69 points.

-Coach Martel will be entering his first season with the Lake Orion Dragons as an Assistant Coach.
+Coach Martel will be returning for his second season with the Lake Orion Dragons as an Assistant Coach.
 Alex was an Assistant Coach for the Grandville Bulldogs Varsity Hockey team for the 2017-18 season.
 Following this coaching experience, Coach Martel traveled to Kaunas, Lithuania.
 Here Coach Martel played in the top Lithuanian hockey league playing for the Kaunas Hockey Team.
 Alex also lead the Kaunas Hockey Academy coaching players of all ages and skill levels.
 He also spent two summers working for Sport International Hockey Academy as a counselor and as a head instructor.

 Along with helping coach the Dragons, Coach Martel is a mathematics teacher at Lake Orion High School.
 Alex obtained his bachelor’s degree in chemistry education and his minor in mathematics teaching from Ferris State University.
 While attending Ferris State, Alex played four years of Division II ACHA Hockey for the Bulldogs.
 Alex was named an assistant captain during his final two seasons, and was also chosen to play in Division II ACHA All-Star tournament